GaoLei-bio/SV_calling/Readme.txt

 Note:
   1. SV_calling.sh
      1.1 This pipeline calls SVs based on the anchors identified by Assemblytics (https://pubmed.ncbi.nlm.nih.gov/27318204/).
      1.2 Because the genome assembly may be incomplete, some unassembled regions might be identified as deletion.
-To avoid this mistake, this pipeline adopt illumina reads to filter detected SVs.
+To solve this issue, this pipeline uses Illumina reads to filter detected SVs.
-         To do this, please align the illumina reads to the two reference genomes, respectively, by any read mapping program (e.g. bwa), and named the bam file as following.
+         To do this, please align the Illumina reads to the two reference genomes, respectively, by any read mapping program (e.g. bwa), and named the bam file as instructed in “How to run” section.
-     1.3 It's a little tricky to set a proper max SV size.
-When we called a large deletion, we won't try to call any small indels in the "deleted" region.
-If this large deletion is wrong, we may miss real indels in that region.
-         For Solanum pimpinellifolium project, I firstly run this pipeline allowing up to 5Mb indel, and then manually check the detected SVs > 1Mb.
-Then, I rerun the pipeline with max_SV_size = 1Mb and combined the resulted indels and the checked ones > 1Mb.

    2. SV_PacBio.sh
      If you have PacBio reads for the two genomes, you may call SVs using these reads, and combined the resulted SVs into the above genome comparison SVs.
-     Pleae put the vcf files based the two genomes under working directory.
+     Please put the vcf files based on the two genomes under working directory.
 A sample vcf file is provided (Example.vcf).